aettic/slither/DEV-NOTES.md

 A file which contains information on all of the zones in the area, in the form of Zone() objects.

 #### player.py
-A core element of the game, generates the actual player object, which is carried forward through the entire game.
+A core element of the game, generates the actual Player() object, which is carried forward through the entire game.
 Houses the globalStatus boolean dictionary, inventory items list, stats, and general save state.
 Includes a feature to save the game to a json file.
-Contains information for combat, using items, and a player menu which includes universal options, which can be used regardless of location (this was to reduce the increasing amount of options in a given zone)
+Contains information for combat, using items, and a player menu which includes universal options, which can be used regardless of location.

 #### item.py
 Houses descriptions for all items in the game, organized by itemID.
 Can contain lots of information, such as what type of object it is, whether it has any magical abilities, or gives a boost to armor or damage, etc. All items share a common set of traits, all of which start as False, and are turned on for individual items based on needs.